 All these creations had a common goal: using inherent principles of science, nature, and mathematics in playful installations and trinkets.
 Funnily enough, these playthings became so popular that they appeared In Terry Gilliam’s 1985 film “Brazil”.
 When the protagonist is given “something for an executive”, the film attempted to make a mockery of the bobbling balls and dipping birds.
 The very fact that they were the center of attention in a scene within a major Hollywood film shows us why these kinetic toys became so iconic.
 In fact, Newton’s Cradle alone appeared in over 37 cinema productions, ranging from “The Matrix” to “Concussion”.

 As funny and trivial as we may find these ornaments, they stand for something far larger.
-The kinetic art revolution began as a response to modern advances in science and technology, as the world was vastly shifting its focus from classics to scientific discovery, sculpture and sculptors had absolutely no intention of being left behind, and so they innovated and broke the restraints of the standards set by their predecessors.
+The world was vastly shifting its focus from classics to scientific discovery.
+The kinetic art revolution began as a response to modern advances in science and technology.
+Sculpture and sculptors innovated and broke the restraints of the standards set by their predecessors.
 Moving works of art began to storm public squares and the monochrome hallways of the workplace.
-Many artists simply wanted to comment on the connection between man and machine, following the essential rites of Dadaism and industrial art; however, a number of artists such as Naum Gabo, Marcel Duchamp and Alexander Calder continued to create works that were inspired by science and designed in the spirit of teaching and inspiring.
-Pieces such as “Standing Wave” and Calder’s mobiles used natural principles of air-flow and gravity to allow the sculptures to speak for themselves.